-How to Clean Humidifier and Thoroughly Disinfect It
+How to Clean a Humidifier and Thoroughly Disinfect It

 Our guide gives you the best ways to clean a humidifier so you can make sure it emits the cleanest, freshest mist to make your home healthy and comfortable.